International Va'a Federation

 The founding members were (1) the Kalifornia Outrigger Association (KOA) which has been renamed Southern California Outrigger Racing Association (SCORA) in 2004, (2) the Hawaiian Canoe Racing Association (HCRA) and (3) the Federation Française de Pirogue Polynésienne (which has become the Fédération Tahitienne de Va’a).

-After much discussion the members decided to adopt the name “Va’a” as the international designation for the outrigger canoe.
-Accordingly, the International Polynesian Canoe Federation (IPCF) was renamed “International Va’a Federation (IVF)”.
+After much discussion, the members decided to adopt “Va’a” as the international term for the outrigger canoe.
+Accordingly, the International Polynesian Canoe Federation (IPCF) was renamed the International Va’a Federation (IVF).

-The IVF World Championships are held each year.
-The event alternates between ‘Elite and Club World Sprint Championships’ on even years and ‘World Distance Championships’ on odd years, with the first Distance Championships held in 2017
+The IVF World Championships are held annually, alternating between the Elite and Club World Sprint Championshipsin even years and the World Distance Championships in odd years, with the first Distance Championships held in 2017.

-The first IVF European Va’a Championship (designated for V1, V1r and V2r) took place in May 2009 in Italy.
+The first IVF European Va’a Championship, designated for V1, V1r (OC1), and V2r (OC2), took place in May 2009 in Italy.

 Copyright all rights reserved.
 International Va'a Federation